nagius/cxm/doc/cxmd.md

 1. Check the logs to find the root cause.
 File /var/log/cxm/cxmd.log is a good start.
 2. Fix the problem and cleanup the system
-3. Run 'cxmd_ctl --recover' to switch back to normal mode.
+3. Run `cxmd_ctl --recover` to switch back to normal mode.

 Configuration file modification